agnescameron/teaching-site/_pages/syllabus.md

 ---

 ## what is web programming?
-In this class, we will explore the web from a number of angles.
-We will take skills you already have and bend them in new ways, we will
+This class seeks to give a broad, nuanced and critical understanding of what it means to make work for the web today.
+It is structured around a series of open-ended projects that inform different approaches towards web programming, and programming more generally, and together will stretch and challenge your existing skills.
+These projects are contextualised by readings and lectures that give a theoretical and technical basis to the material covered.

+In order to take this class, you must have already taken Web Production II and Creative Code (MEDP 234 and 331), and be comfortable programming in Javascript, HTML, and CSS.

 ## class goals

-* feel fluent and comfortable writing code for the web using Javascript and JQuery, and have an understanding of common web development workflows
+* develop fluency Javascript and JQuery, and have an understanding of common web development workflows
-* understand how the web is structured, and use this understanding to utilise APIs and requests
+* understand how the web is structured, and use this understanding to inform more complex projects
 * think critically, experimentally and imaginatively about the web
-* become familiar with the command line, the console, and the node framework. feel happy about writing Node shell scripts and understand how they can contribute to your workflow.
+* become familiar with the command line and the console
 * understand how and where to include libraries and modules in your code
-* through readings and thought exercises, develop and realise your own ideas about what the web should look like
+* through readings and exercises, develop and realise your own ideas about what the web should look like
-* learn about simulation and modelling techniques, and how they can be used to create complex systems
+* learn about simulation techniques, and how they can be used to model complex systems
 * understand the web as situated within a history and geography of computation, and be aware of its broad effects and manifestations